ItsBenign-Pavan/Azure-SOC-simulation-project/18 - Detection Engineering with Sigma Rules/04-Custom Detection Engineering: Detecting LSASS Targeting/README.md

 The next module extends this work by validating the detection against a realistic attack simulation and exploring advanced detection engineering techniques.

 ---

-# Knowledge Check

-### 1. Which Sysmon Event ID records Process Access activity?

-**Answer:** Event ID **10**.

----

-### 2. Why was Sysmon Event ID 10 enabled in this module?

-**Answer:** To monitor processes accessing **LSASS**, enabling detection of potential credential access activity.

----

-### 3. What was the primary purpose of the custom Sigma rule?

-**Answer:** To detect any process targeting **lsass.exe** using Sysmon Process Access telemetry.

----

-### 4. Why couldn't the Sigma-generated KQL be used directly in Microsoft Sentinel?

-**Answer:** The generated query assumes native Sysmon field mappings, whereas this lab stores Sysmon events in the **Event** table with fields embedded in `RenderedDescription`.
-Field extraction was required before applying the detection logic.

----

-### 5. What utility was used to validate the detection in this module?

-**Answer:** **Process Explorer**, which generated legitimate Sysmon Event ID 10 telemetry by accessing LSASS.

----

-### 6. What MITRE ATT&CK technique does this detection map to?

-**Answer:** **T1003.001 – OS Credential Dumping: LSASS Memory**.

----

-### 7. Why did repeated validation generate multiple alerts?

-**Answer:** Because the detection intentionally alerts on **every process targeting LSASS**, including the repeated use of the validation tool (Process Explorer).

----

-### 8. What is the primary advantage of using Sigma for detection engineering?

-**Answer:** Sigma provides a **vendor-neutral detection format** that can be converted into queries for multiple SIEM platforms while maintaining consistent detection logic.

----

-### 9. What are some common production tuning strategies for this detection?

-**Answer:**

-- Exclude trusted administrative tools.
-- Exclude approved security software.
-- Filter on suspicious access rights.
-- Correlate with additional telemetry sources.
-- Continuously refine detections based on operational feedback.

----

 ### 10. What will the next module focus on?

 **Answer:** Building upon this custom detection by performing an **end-to-end detection engineering exercise**, validating the detection against a realistic attack simulation and analyzing the resulting alerts and incidents.